 Accommodation: Hotel Banguriani or similar.

-Overview: After breakfast, we depart to the town of Batumi, situated on the shore of the Black Sea.
-En-route we visit Dadiani Palace – palace of the lord of Samegrelo region, along with its beautiful park and museum.
-In the evening we enjoy a short walking tour of Batumi, the 2nd largest city of Georgia with its seaside Boulevard park and the nearby Old Town recently renovated to bring back tourism in the post-Soviet era.
+Overview: Today we enjoy a of the town of Batumi, situated on the shore of the Black Sea.
+En-route our explains the history of the regiuon before we visit Dadiani Palace – palace of the lord of Samegrelo region, along with its beautiful park and .
+In the evening we enjoy a short of Batumi, the 2nd largest city of Georgia with its seaside Boulevard park and the nearby recently renovated to bring back tourism in the post-Soviet era.
 (B,L,D)

 Accommodation: 2 nights at Hotel Vanilla or similar.

 Overview: After breakfast today this drives south to visit Gonio Fortress, a well preserved Roman fortification just 4km from the border with Turkey.
 The site is believed to hold the tomb of the Apostle Mathew – one of Christ’s disciples – but has yet to be fully excavated.
 Later we drive back to Batumi to visit the Botanical Garden, where we take a walk.
 The gardens overlook the Black Sea and cover an area of 111 hectares, divided into sections displaying flora from different parts of the world.
 For our lunch we enjoy a traditional cheese-filled bread called “Khachapuri”.
 There will be free time in the afternoon to continue walking along the boulevard or relax back at the hotel.
 (B,L)